digirati-co-uk/iiif-canvas-panel/docs/intro.md

 ## How do I get Canvas Panel?

 An easy way to try things out is to simply include a reference to Canvas Panel on (CDN).
+See [Installtion](./installation.md) for more options.

 ```html
 <html>